pravkanth/github-practice/README.md

 # GIT KEYWORDS
 I am learning the github here....

+## Git and Github

+Github is an website with a UI
+Git handle all the version control stuff like commiting,pulling,pushing etc. we can use git without help of github also

 ## git clone - use to  download the git repo folder from github to local machine
 git clone the folder link in github git clone https://github.com/praveen-kanth1802/masterminds.git